 The most prevalent disease and health management issues are Infectious Salmon Anemia ("ISA") and sea lice.
 ISA is a viral disease in Atlantic salmon, and outbreaks have occurred in virtually every major salmon farming geography since 1984, including a major event in Chile in 2008 that impacted the country's production for three years.
 There is currently no effective treatment for the disease, and the salmon farming industry relies on vaccines and health management practices to mitigate its impact.
 Though primarily occurring in traditional sea-cage farming environments, ISA can also be introduced into populations that are in land-based, self-contained facilities.
 In November 2009, certain fish from our land-based hatchery on Prince Edward Island tested positive for ISA.
 We notified the Canadian Department of Fisheries and Oceans ("DFO") following discovery of the virus, which was diagnosed as a strain with low pathogenicity and of unknown origin.
 We conducted an extensive screening program of all fish in the facility, destroying any fish that tested positive for ISA.
-Subsequent tests conducted by DFO of fish in the facility operation, and the facility regained its disease-free status from DFO after four consecutive tests indicated no presence of the virus.
+Subsequent tests conducted by DFO of fish in the facility began in March 2010 and indicated that the virus had been eliminated from the facility.
+We enacted improvements in biosecurity and facility operation, and the facility regained its disease-free status from DFO after four consecutive tests indicated no presence of the virus.
 The fish health status of the facility continues to be monitored by the Canadian Food Inspection Agency.
 The facility has not had any reportable disease outbreaks since the isolated incident in 2009.